maxerbox/vscode-discord/README.md

 * Removed registery writing

-## Requirements

-* Discord client

-## Can I get banned

-Well, [someone already asked for it](https://github.com/maxerbox/vscode-discord/issues/3).
-I emailed the Discord Team, and that's totally fine, until your respect the discord conditions.

 ## Install

 * Install the extension.
-The extension needs discord to be launched
+The extension needs Discord to be launched.

-* Facultative: Add Visual Studio Code as "Game" on discord. **If you don't add it, it will still display "Playing Visual Studio Code" when you close it.**
+* Facultative: Add Visual Studio Code as "Game" on Discord. **If you don't add it, it will still display "Playing Visual Studio Code" when you close it**.

 ## Changing the default icons